- 100% response rate

 In Sep 2008, I gained admission to Fudan University's English-taught Masters programme, majoring in Chinese Language & Culture.
 During my years at Fudan (and for a couple of years after) I was the vice-president and heavily involved in the activities of the university's Chinese orchestra.

-Before I came to Shanghai, I'd never been to China before.
-In fact, my only trips out of Singapore were to Malaysia, Japan and North Korea.
-I've since then travelled extensively in mainland China, as well as trips to South Korea, Canada, Hong Kong, Taiwan, Germany, Thailand, Hungary, France, Morocco, Sweden, Mexico, Australia, India, Portugal, the USA, Argentina, Qatar, Italy, Macau, Poland, Slovakia, Romania, Spain, the Philippines, Israel, Indonesia, Luxembourg, Austria, New Zealand etc.
+Before I came to Shanghai, my only trips out of Singapore were to Malaysia, Japan and North Korea.
+I've since then travelled extensively in mainland China,

-Travelling in the well-known as well as the off-the-beaten-path nooks and crannies of China, sometimes solo, I've been privileged to see a China that I believe many international students and expats in China don't.
+both in the well-known as well as the off-the-beaten-path nooks and crannies of China, sometimes solo.
+I've been privileged to see a China that I believe many international students and expats in China don't.
+I used to be a TripAdvisor Destination Expert for Shanghai and a few other places, as well as a moderator on the Lonely a Planet ThornTree forum.

 --end of official CV blurb, start of ramblings--